dontgoplastic/tab-nav/README.md

 * `tabindex="0"` added to the expanded tab and all content targets.
 * With a tab focused, <kbd>↑</kbd> or <kbd>←</kbd> will focus the previous tab, <kbd>↓</kbd> or <kbd>→</kbd> the next.
 * Tabs will be expanded on mouse click.
 Focused tabs will can be expanded by pressing either <kbd>Enter</kbd> or <kbd>Space</kbd>.
+* A tab with the `activeClass` (or the first tab if not present) will be auto-expanded.
-* The first tab will be auto-expanded, with all non-expanded content targets hidden via `display: none;`
+* All non-expanded content targets will be hidden via `display: none;`.
 * If ids aren't already present, unique ids are auto-assigned to all tabs and content targets to facilitate `aria-labelledby` and `aria-controls` hook-up.